Cr4sh/openreil/docs/README.md

 41414141.00     STR          V_00:32,                 ,          V_01:32
 ```

-To improove storage performance you also can join a several instances of MongoDB into the single cluster.
+To improve storage performance you also can join a several instances of MongoDB into the single cluster.

 ### Translating of basic blocks and functions <a id="_5_4"></a>